lantunes/chemgrams/README.md

 J(S) = logP(S) − SA(S) − RingPenalty(S)
 ```
 for a molecule S, and SA is the synthetic accessibility score.
 Also, a
-6-gram language model of DeepSMILES strings was used, created from the
+6-gram language model (with modified Kneser-Ney smoothing without pruning)
-same corpus that the ChemTS model was trained on.
+of DeepSMILES strings was used, created from the same corpus that the ChemTS model was trained on.

 Comparison against ChemTS (each value represents the maximum _J_ score, over 10 trials):